mathbunnyru/clio/CONTRIBUTING.md

 `pre-commit` takes care of running each tool in [`.pre-commit-config.yaml`](https://github.com/XRPLF/clio/blob/develop/.pre-commit-config.yaml) in a separate environment.

-`pre-commit` will also attempt to automatically use `doxygen` to verify that everything public in the codebase is covered by doc comments.
+`pre-commit` also attempts to automatically use Doxygen to verify that everything public in the codebase has doc comments.
-If `doxygen` is not installed, the hook will raise a warning suggesting to install `doxygen` for future commits.
+If Doxygen is not installed, the hook issues a warning and recommends installing Doxygen for future commits.

 ### Git commands